Variational Optimality of F\"ollmer Processes in Generative Diffusions: Abstract

 \section{Abstract}

 We construct and analyze generative diffusions that transport a point mass to a prescribed target distribution over a finite time horizon using the stochastic interpolant framework.
 The drift is expressed as a conditional expectation that can be estimated from independent samples without simulating stochastic processes.
 We show that the diffusion coefficient can be tuned \emph{a~posteriori} without changing the time-marginal distributions.
 Among all such tunings, we prove that minimizing the impact of estimation error on the path-space Kullback--Leibler divergence selects, in closed form, a F\"ollmer process---a diffusion whose path measure minimizes relative entropy with respect to a reference process determined by the interpolation schedules alone.
-This yields a new variational characterization of F\"ollmer processes, complementing classical formulations via Schr\"odinger bridges and stochastic control.
+This yields a new variational characterization of F\"ollmer processes, complementing classical formulations via Schr\"odinger bridges and stochastic control, and provides a conditional-expectation representation of the F\"ollmer drift that enables simulation-free estimation from data.
 We further establish that, under this optimal diffusion coefficient, the path-space Kullback--Leibler divergence becomes independent of the interpolation schedule, rendering different schedules statistically equivalent in this variational sense.
+We provide numerical experiments to illustrate the impact of path-space variational optimality of F\"ollmer's processes in probabilistic forecasting and data assimilation applications.